Ermaa8/Hangman/README.md

 - When testing a code in Pep8ci, 2 error appears and those errors describe that line is too long, but those lines has to be long in order to code to work.
 However I will try my best to expand my knowledge in the python language so that I know how to make a code that accept the amount of characters in that line.

 ## Acknowledgments
-- My mentor Antonio for his help and support and
+- My mentor Antonio for his help and support.
 - Slack community for tips and tricks.